And while aftershocks continue to rock the highlands, storms rock the lowlands.

 The family living there have temporarily moved to Godidi, a hamlet about half a mile inland, until the community can repair the house.

-Luckily, we’ve seen first-hand how swiftly Gadaisu village springs into action after an emergency, with everyone pitching in to help with the clean-up operation.
+We’ve seen first-hand how swiftly Gadaisu village springs into action after an emergency, with everyone pitching in to help with the clean-up operation.
 The family will be back in their house in no time.

 But rebuilding houses is only a short-term solution.
 People we talk to are concerned that these events are getting worse and more frequent.
 Several are considering moving their homes further inland to shield themselves and their families.